 Protocol version Major changes from prior version REC substantial amendment?
-3.0 Inclusion of patients being treated with a range of biological therapies, including anti-interleukins Addition of DW-MRI sub-study Addition of SBUS sub-study Yes 2.0 - Clarification of eligibility criteria - Inclusion of patients with prior biological treatment(s) Yes
+4.0 CRP collection at baseline to be within 3 months prior to start of treatment and 2 days post treatment Yes 3.0 Inclusion of patients being treated with a range of biological therapies, including anti-interleukins Addition of DW-MRI sub-study Addition of SBUS sub-study Yes

-Permission of active small bowel disease to be confirmed by modalities other than colonoscopy and MRI Refinement of subgroup analysis for the primary outcome to include all patients with non-MRE-based definitions of response (rather than just those with endoscopically-defined response).
-1.0 n/a, this was the original REC-approved protocol n/a
+2.0 Clarification of eligibility criteria Inclusion of patients with prior biological treatment(s) Permission of active small bowel disease to be confirmed by modalities other than colonoscopy and MRI Refinement of subgroup analysis for the primary outcome to include all patients with non-MRE-based definitions of response (rather than just those with endoscopically-defined response).
+Yes 1.0 n/a, this was the original REC-approved protocol n/a